HCE 240: Human Pathophysiology

 Prerequisites

-A passing grade of “C” or higher in one of the following courses: HCE 190, BIO 160, or BIO 202.
+A passing grade of ā€œCā€ or higher in one of the following courses: HCE 190, BIO 160, or BIO 202.
 The student can have concurrent enrollment in BIO 202 or with instructor approval.

 Student Learning Outcomes

-6. Describe pathophysiology of digestive system disorders.
+6. Summarize the pathophysiological mechanisms of digestive system disorders.

-7. Describe pathophysiology of urinary tract disorders.
+7. Summarize the pathophysiological mechanisms of urinary tract disorders.

-10. Describe pathophysiology of musculoskeletal disorders.
+10. Summarize the pathophysiological mechanisms of musculoskeletal disorders.

-11. Describe altered status of skin disorders.
+11. Summarize the pathophysiological mechanisms of skin disorders.

-12. Identify altered status of reproductive disorders.
+12. Summarize the pathophysiological mechanisms of reproductive system disorders.